VModugno/mycobot_communications/README.md

 ```
 ping 10.42.0.1
 ```
 But the pi can't ping your computer, look to your firewall in windows.
-Try turning it off temporarily.
+You can try clicking on the wifi network properties in windows and making sure it's marked as a private network so that the public firewall isn't activated.
+You can also try turning it off temporarily.

+If that fails try a restart of the pi.